chaijs/chai/README.md

 on the [Google Group](http://groups.google.com/group/chaijs) or ping [@jakeluer](http://twitter.com/jakeluer) directly on Twitter.
 Chai developers can also be found on Freenode IRC in #letstest.js.

-## Versions

-The current stable version tree is the `0.5.x` branch.
-If you are interested in seeing what we have planned, or if you are a plugin developer interested in preparing your plugins for the next major release, see the `master` branch.

-- Stable: 0.5.x - `0.5.x` branch
-- Unstables: 1.0.0alpha1 - `master` branch

 ## Contributors